-Congratulations, the fact that you’re here today means that you’re interested in taking your wedding drape game to the next level.
-Throughout this article, we’ll share a few tips on how you can make the most of your drapes.
+Take your wedding drape game to the next level with these few tips on how you can make the most of these fabrics.
 We’ll look into everything from styling, the math behind drape fullness, design, color coordination, mistakes to avoid, and how to make your drapes stand out without making venue decorations look too stuffed or overdone.

 Drape Fullness 101